Best Sun Shirts for Running of 2025

 While seemingly a small detail, the thumb holes of a sun shirt can be a make-or-break feature.
 Most people don’t think much about protecting the skin on the backs of their hands, but it’s an area that gets a lot of UV exposure in daily life and during runs.
 For many people, wrists and hands are sweaty areas of skin, making it harder to keep the area effectively covered in sunscreen.
 Having thumb holes that pull long sleeves down over the back of the hands can effectively protect this bit of skin.

-We appreciated the thought that went into the rabbit UPF Deflector 2.0 thumb holes.
-They were placed high enough on the sleeve to cover the backs of the hands, and the material was stretchy and comfortable.
+We appreciated the thought that went into the Marmot AirExchange UPF 50 Hoody thumb holes.
+They were placed high enough on the sleeve to cover the backs of the hands and had a comfortable diagonal cut.
 Some other shirts in the guide, including the Arc’teryx Taema Hoody, only had small pieces of elastic as thumb holes, which functioned to keep the sleeves down but not over the hands.
 The Outdoor Research Echo Hoodie did slightly better with a slit in the cuff of the shirt.
 We were disappointed that the Black Diamond Alpenglow Hoody didn’t have thumb holes at all.

 Hoods